 Demand Reduction Offers must be associated with a Demand Response Resource.

-Demand Reduction Offers must be less than or equal to the Energy Offer Cap and equal to or above the Demand Reduction Threshold Price in effect for the day the offer is submitted.
+Demand Reduction Offers must be less than or equal to the offer cap as noted in Market Rule 1 Section III.1.9.1.2 and equal to or above the Demand Reduction Threshold Price in effect for the day the offer is submitted.

 The set of Demand Reduction Offers last submitted for each Demand Response Resource shall remain in effect for each day until specifically superseded by subsequent Demand Reduction Offers except as provided in Market Rule 1 Section III.1.10.1A.